 Further, the Companies (Miscellaneous Reporting) Regulations 2018 require Directors to explain how they have discharged their duties under section 172(1) of the Companies Act 2006 in promoting the success of their companies for the benefit of "members as a whole".
 The Board's approach is described under "Stakeholders" on the next page.
+Its views are set out in the table:

-(a) the likely consequences of any decision in the long term In managing the Company, the aim of the Board and of the Investment Manager is always to ensure the long-term sustainable success of the Company and, therefore, the likely long-term consequences of any decision are a key consideration.
+Matters for the Board to consider Approach taken by the Board (a) the likely consequences of any decision in the long term In managing the Company, the aim of the Board and of the Investment Manager is always to ensure the long-term sustainable success of the Company and, therefore, the likely long-term consequences of any decision are a key consideration.
 In managing the Company during the year under review, we acted in the way which we considered, in good faith, would be most likely to promote the Company's long-term sustainable success and to achieve its wider objectives for the benefit of our shareholders as a whole, having had regard to our wider stakeholders and the other matters set out in section 172 of the Companies Act. (b) the interests of the company's employees The Company does not have any employees. (c) the need to foster the company's business relationships with suppliers, customers and others The Board's approach is described under "Stakeholders" on the next page. (d) the impact of the company's operations on the community and the environment The Board takes a close interest in ESG issues and sets the overall strategy.
 As management of the portfolio is delegated to the Investment Manager, the practical implementation of policy rests with AVI.
-A description of AVI's ESG policy is set out on pages 26 to 29. (e) the desirability of the company maintaining a reputation for high standards of business conduct The Board's approach is described under "Culture and Values" below. (f) the need to act fairly as between members of the company The Board's approach is described under "Stakeholders" on the next page.
+A description of AVI's ESG policy is set out on pages 26 to 28. (e) the desirability of the company maintaining a reputation for high standards of business conduct The Board's approach is described under "Culture and Values" below. (f) the need to act fairly as between members of the company The Board's approach is described under "Stakeholders" on the next page.